Every year, as the deadline for portfolio submissions nears, I find that candidates take comfort and amusement at my own story.

 Beginning on November 1, I went home daily at lunch for a few days to check for a package.
 Nothing.
 A few more days.
 Still nothing.
 I decided not to bother going home anymore.
 Obviously this whole thing was some kind of horrible hoax.
 All that writing experience would serve me well as I would most likely be filing reports and claims with the BBB.
 The day I stopped checking for packages, my chemistry classes were doing the Water of Hydration lab.
 Odd, how I still remember that.
 A student office TA appeared at my door near the end of 5th period with a flat FedEx box.
 I looked at the sender – NBPTS.
 My fingers trembled and I thought how I would no doubt have to call 1-800-22TEACH once again and ask for an explanation as to why I did not get a certificate.
 I had sent in damn good stuff.

 The class was cleaning up and I wondered whether or not to open the envelope immediately or wait until after school.
-I later learned that my husband had stopped at home by chance, found the letter, brought it to the HS office, and handed it to my friend Sue the secretary, who then made her TA bring it to me because she and my husband were too afraid.
+I later learned that my husband had stopped at home by chance, found the letter, brought it to the HS office, and handed it to my friend Sue the secretary, who then made her TA bring it to me because both she and my husband were too afraid.

 Not being a patient person, I did not hold that thought long.
 “Congratulations,” the letter began.
 I searched the enclosed leaflet for my scores.
 Was there some mistake?
 Could this be true?
 I was certified?
 Yes indeed.
 Although there was actually a mistake on AYA/Science score reports that year (the last two assessment center exercise scores were not printed but were included in the total score) I had way more than enough points to certify.